mikecao/sparrow/README.md

 ### Sorting

-To add sorting to a query, user the `sortAsc` and `sortDesc` functions.
+To add sorting to a query, use the `sortAsc` and `sortDesc` functions.

     echo $db->from('user')
         ->sortDesc('id')